wp-plugins/soundy-background-music/readme.txt

 * For help, here is a [tutorial](http://webartisan.ch/en/products/soundy#war_tutorial).
 * Happy Soundy Music !

+= Updates =
+* After an update of Soundy you must clear the cache of your browser for the Settings > Soundy page as well as the Edit Post and Edit Page pages.
+This is because cached Javascript and CSS files are modified at each Soundy update.

 == Frequently Asked Questions ==

 = Is it possible to have different sound tracks for different posts and pages. =

-Yes, a sound track can be set up on a per post or per page basis.
+Yes, a soundtrack can be set up on a per post or per page basis.

 = What kind of audio files can be used with Soundy Plugin ? =